 This course includes the simplified study of the basic components of DC and AC Components, voltages, resistance, magnetism, Inductance, and capacitance.
 Ohm's Law and measurements will be used to study the behavior of components.
-Prerequisite: None - Co-requisite: None

 EL 104 NATIONAL ELECTRICAL CODE